 Socio-Economic Development Activity in Azerbaijan (SEDA)

 Azerbaijan has experienced rapid revenue growth in recent years and the US Government is supporting efforts undertaken by the Government of Azerbaijan to ensure that this growth reaches Azerbaijani citizens in the regions.
 This support stems from the belief that increased citizen participation in regional social-economic development will ensure more efficient allocation of resources, will better address critical, daily problems, and will improve the quality of life in the regions.
-EWMI’s Socio-Economic Development Activity in Azerbaijan (SEDA) aims to contribute to the advancement of the socio-economic development at the regional level in Azerbaijan by providing support for community-driven socio-economic projects and strengthening stakeholder participation in setting priorities for socio-economic strategies and programs in the regions that SEDA targets and beyond.
+EWMI’s Socio-Economic Development Activity in Azerbaijan (SEDA) contributed to the advancement of socio-economic development at the regional level in Azerbaijan by providing support for community-driven socio-economic projects and strengthening stakeholder participation in setting priorities for socio-economic strategies and programs in the regions that SEDA targets and beyond.